-The DZ11 is an asynchronous multiplexer that provides an interface between a PDP-11 or VAX-11 processor and eight asynchronous serial lines.
-It can be used with PDP-11 or VAX-11 systems in a variety of applications that include communications processing, time-sharing, transaction processing, and real-time processing.
-Local operation to terminals or computers is possible at speeds up to 9600 baud using either EIA RS-232-C interfaces or 20 mA current loop signaling.
-Remote operation using the public switched telephone network is possible with DZ11 models offering EIA RS-232-C interfaces.
-Enough data set control is provided to permit dial-up (auto answer) operation with modems capable of full-duplex\ operation such as the DF03, BellTM 103, 113, or equivalent.
-Remote operation over private lines for full-duplex point-to-point or full-duplex multipoint as a control (master) station is also possible.
-Figure 1-1 depicts several of the possible applications for the DZ11 in a PDP-11 or VAX-11 system.
+The DZ11 is an asynchronous multiplexer that provides an interface between a PDP-11 processor and eight asynchronous serial lines.
+It can be used with PDP-11 systems in a variety of applications that include communications processing, time-sharing, transaction processing, and real-time processing.
+Local operation to terminals or computers is possible at speeds up to 9600 baud using either EIA RS232C interfaces or 20 mA current loop signaling.
+Remote operation using the public switched telephone network is possible with DZ11 models offering EIA RS232C interfaces.
+Enough data set control is provided to permit dial-up (auto answer) operation with modems capable of full-duplex operation such as the Bell models 103 or 113 or equivalent.
+Remote operation over private lines for full-duplex point to point or full-duplex multipoint as a control (master) station is also possible.
+Figure 1-1 depicts several of the possible applications for the DZ11 in a PDP-11 system.